1Getting Started

 Track Name & Status

 Below the timecode, the display shows the current track name or status message.
-Status overlays appear for 2 seconds when actions are triggered (e.g., "NEW REEL REC", "PLAY", "STOP", "CUE 001").
+Status overlays appear for 2 seconds when actions are triggered (e.g., "PLAY", "STOP", "CUE 001").
+During recording, the display shows the recording mode and target track:

 Recording Indicator